-One morning, at a diner having pancakes, I had a flash of hubris and wrote Vanauken to tell him just how much I enjoyed his book.
-How he introduced me to new thinking, and made me think hard about the path I was on.
+One morning, at a diner, having pancakes, and in a flash of hubris, I dashed a letter off to Vanauken to tell him how much I enjoyed his book.
+How he introduced me to new ideas and made me think hard about the path I was on.
 (This was long before anyone had a computer and email was not the nuisance it is now.
 I doubt I had even heard of it.)

-Amazed, a couple of weeks later, I received back from him a hand-written note with his name and address emblazoned across the front of the postcard.
+I was amazed, a couple weeks later, when I received back from him a hand-written note with his name and address emblazoned across the front of the postcard.
 He thanked me and said that he enjoyed my letter.
 Good god!
-HE enjoyed my letter?
-This started a letter-writing relationship that lasted for a couple of years, culminating in his last letter to me, about his most recent book.
-He told me that my thoughts were, “exactly what he was hoping for: not analysis or a formal review, but feelings, and how I was transported to another time and place”.
+He enjoyed my letter?
+This started a letter-writing relationship that lasted for a couple years, culminating in his last letter to me, about his most recent book.
+He told me that my thoughts were, “exactly what he was hoping for: not analysis or a formal review, but feelings, and how I was transported to another time and place.”
 I walked on air for a fortnight.

 Meeting The Great Man

 Just like my first letter to him, I called him from out of nowhere when I was driving home from New Jersey.
-We were in Williamsburg, satisfying my addiction to history, and had an idea: just like the first time I wrote him, calling him this time seemed to define crazy.
-I called information on the payphone, asked for his number, and they put the call through.
-He answered and I introduced myself.
+We were in Williamsburg, satisfying my addiction to history, and I had an idea.
+And just like the first time I wrote him, calling him now seemed to define crazy.
+I phoned information on the payphone, asked for his number, and they put the call through.
+He answered, and I introduced myself.
 “Dennis,” he said.
 “How are things in Seattle?”

 I couldn’t believe that he knew who I was.
 Here he was, a professor, an Oxford student, the author of my favorite book, and we were chatting like pals.
 I went right to the point and told him that we were in Virginia driving to Seattle and wondered if we could make a detour and come to meet him?